vyasenov/pydoublelasso/README.md

 Y_i = \alpha D_i + X_{i,\hat{S}}^\top \beta + \varepsilon_i
 $$

-This final regression yields an unbiased estimate of $\alpha$ with valid standard errors.
+Belloni et al. (2014) show this final regression delivers a consistent and asymptotically normal estimator of $\alpha$.

 ---

 ### Assumptions

+The method relies on the following key assumptions:

 * Sparsity: The true regression functions depend only on a small subset of covariates
 * Exogeneity: $D$ is exogenous after controlling for $X$